hisplan/application-portability-through-singularity/README.md

 # Application Protability through Singularity

 This was presented by Jaeyoung Chun on Feb 3, 2017.
-The presentation covers the following topics and the PPT file can be found [here](./presentation.pdf).
+The presentation covers the following topics, and the presentation file can be found [here](./presentation.pdf).

 - Goals
 - Virtualization